Tenere 700: MIVV Dakar Exhaust & Carbon Heat Shield + MIVV db Killer with Custom Insert Extension

 July 06, 2024 Update MIVV DB Killer 50.DK.187.0

-While really preferring the overall deeper, more robust sound of the MIVV exhaust over the oem I find it a little too load so installed the MIVV db killer insert which is not included with the muffler.
+While really preferring the overall deeper, more robust sound of the MIVV exhaust over the oem I find it a little too load & robust with some drone at some mid-rpm levels so installed the MIVV db killer insert which is not included with the muffler.
+MIVV does not publish a db attenuation rating for it, but based on my experience on my bike I would speculate that it provides ~1-2 db of reduction, as it's effect was noticeable, but more on the mild side.

 MIVV end cap supplied with Dakar muffler: It required drilling out the rivet attaching the MIVV tail pipe insert that only extends the length the angled tail pipe extension (45 mm or 1.8") with 35 mm or 1.375" o.d. & 33 mm or 1.3" i.d.